+MULTIDIMENSIONAL SCALING

-MULTIDIMENSIONAL SCALING Let us say for N points, we are given the distances between pairs of points, $d{ij}$ , i, j = 1, ..., N. We do not know the exact coordinates of the points, or their dimensionality, or how the distances are calculated.
-Multidimensional scaling (MDS) is the method for placing these points in a low-for example, two-dimensional-space such that the Euclidean distance between them in the two-dimensional space is as close as possible to $d{ij}$ , the given distances in the original space.
-Thus it requires a projection from some unknown dimensional space to for example, two dimensions.
+Let us say for N points, we are given the distances between pairs of points, $d{ij}$ , for all i, j = 1, ..., N. We do not know the exact coordinates of the points, their dimensionality, or how the distances are calculated.
+Multidimensional scaling (MDS) is the method for placing these points in a low-for example, two-dimensional-space such that the Euclidean distance between them there is as close as possible to $d{ij}$ , the given distances in the original space.
+Thus it requires a projection from some unknown dimensional space to, for example, two dimensions.